bravonokoth/crm/README.md

 ## Overview

-**ClientFlow** is a comprehensive Flutter-Dart based application designed to enhance Customer Relationship Management (CRM) with a primary focus on **Sales Management**.
+CRM is a comprehensive Flutter-Dart based application designed to enhance Customer Relationship Management (CRM) with a primary focus on **Sales Management**.
 The project aims to improve the existing web application architecture by refining the **User Experience (UX)**, integrating **real-time analytics** and dashboards, and providing **mobile compatibility**.
 With an interactive and user-friendly interface, this project helps businesses manage customer relations effectively, providing real-time insights into sales, customer trends, and business performance.

 ### Key Features: